durja/rtAnalytics/readme.md

 # Serverless Real-time analytics

 rtAnalytics is a 100% Serverless event-driven real time user analytics service built using AWS services.

-### Usecases:

-rtAnalytics showcases how AWS services can be used to stream, process millions of requests in real time similar to services like Google Analytics, Mixpanel, etc.
+This service can be used to stream, process millions of requests in real time similar to services like Google Analytics, Mixpanel, etc.

-This project can be extended for the following use cases at an enterprise level.

-* Fraud detection based on the user metrics in conjunction with AWS ML services
-* Analytics within an enterprise- users, site, operational, etc
-* Real-time enterprise dashboards showing current data
-* Any other use cases, where there is large amounts of data that needs to be processed in real time.

 ## Application Flow